AdventureProject/-DEPRECATED-AdventurePhotoFrameRaspbian/README.md

 ## Begin configuring the Pi

 8) Disable screen blanking
-	If you want to disable the blank screen at every startup, just update the `/etc/lightdm/lightdm.conf` file and add in the `[SeatDefaults]` section the following command:
+	Update the `/etc/lightdm/lightdm.conf` file and add in the `[SeatDefaults]` section the following command:

 	[SeatDefaults]
 	xserver-command=X -s 0 -dpms